Grades/Experience

 Why should I row?

-Rowing is fun, challenging and the ultimate group effort in athletics.
+Rowing is fun, challenging, and the ultimate group effort in athletics.
 Campers will learn new movements and techniques, then work to do them in perfect sync with their teammates.
-As a result, they’ll row with peers who they can work hard and have fun with.
+As a result, they’ll row with peers with whom they can work hard and have fun.

 What should I bring to summer camp?